software-mansion/starknet.py/docs/migration_guide.rst

 Unsigned declare transaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``make_declare_tx`` is deprecated, because in the future versions of StarkNet unsigned declare transactions will not be supported. :meth:`~starknet_py.net.account.account_client.AccountClient.sign_declare_transaction` should be used to create and sign declare transaction.
+``make_declare_tx`` is deprecated, because in the future versions of Starknet unsigned declare transactions will not be supported. :meth:`~starknet_py.net.account.account_client.AccountClient.sign_declare_transaction` should be used to create and sign declare transaction.

 Deploy transaction
 ^^^^^^^^^^^^^^^^^^

-Deploy transactions will not be supported in the future versions of StarkNet, so ``make_deploy_tx`` is deprecated.
+Deploy transactions will not be supported in the future versions of Starknet, so ``make_deploy_tx`` is deprecated.
 Contracts should be deployed through cairo syscall.

 |